Jamestown-Yorktown Foundation, VA

 Outdoor Living-History Experiences

-From there, take the path to the James River pier where re-creations of the three ships that transported the Jamestown colonists to Virginia in 1607 – the Susan Constant, Godspeed and Discovery – are docked.
-Visitors can board and explore one of the three ships to learn about the 144-day voyage from England, and take part in periodic demonstrations of piloting and navigation, knot-tying and sail-handling.
+From there, take the path to the ships’ pier on the James River, where visitors can board re-creations of two of the three ships – the Godspeed and Discovery – that transported 104 men and boys from England to Jamestown in 1607, while the flagship, the Susan Constant, is away for restoration.
+Visitors can learn about the 144-day voyage from England, and take part in periodic demonstrations of piloting and navigation, knot-tying and sail-handling.

 About Jamestown Settlement